blogue/BJJTrainer/README.md

 * A user will be able to add techniques and create drills.
 (Finished)
 * A user will be able to create routines and display a graphical breakdown of the routine with Google Charts API.
 (Finished)
 * Enable a user to embed YouTube videos on a drill's detail page.
-(Working on it)
+(Finished)
 * Allow a user to create Google Calendar event by adding routine to date.
 (Working on it)
 * Mark routine as completed, create log and chart user progress.
 (Working on it)